CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 *Defined in [content.3DTILES_metadata.schema.json](./schema/content.3DTILES_metadata.schema.json) and [metadataEntity.schema.json](./schema/metadataEntity.schema.json)*.

-Property values may be assigned to individual tile contents, including (for example) attribution IDs.
-The example below uses the built-in semantic `CONTENT_ATTRIBUTION_ID` from the [3D Metadata Semantic Reference](../../specification/Metadata/Semantics).
+Property values may be assigned to individual tile contents, including (for example) attribution strings.
+The example below uses the built-in semantic `ATTRIBUTION_STRING` from the [3D Metadata Semantic Reference](../../specification/Metadata/Semantics).

 A `3DTILES_metadata` extension on a content object must specify its class (`class`).
 Within a `properties` dictionary, values for properties are given, encoded as JSON types according to the [JSON Format](../../specification/Metadata/README.md#json-format) specification.